-Skore was initially started as a process workshop facilitation software but is now used by many organisations as a central process library, process management and process improvement solution.
+Skore is a central process library, process management and process improvement solution.
 Based on the same principles of end user engagement and creating a simple common language for your business Skore makes an ideal alternative to Tibco Nimbus.

 What is Tibco Nimbus?